A Two-step Krasnosel'skii-Mann Algorithm with Adaptive Momentum and Its Applications to Image Denoising and Matrix Completion: Two-step Krasnosel'ski -Mann Algorithm

 hold.
 In fact, we can demonstrate that for appropriate momentum step-sizes, the KM iteration achieves accelerated convergence compared to the original fixed-point iteration of $T$.
 Here, we explore an adaptive selection scheme for the KM momentum parameters, inspired by the geometric structure of averaged nonexpansive operators and the KM acceleration.
-Suppose that $T$ is an $\frac{1}{4}$-averaged nonexpansive operator and let $\hx\in\Fix(T)$, where $\Fix(T)$ denotes the set of fixed points of $T$.
+Suppose that $T$ is a $\frac{1}{4}$-averaged nonexpansive operator and let $\hx\in\Fix(T)$.
 For a given vector $\bmx$, define $\bmx_{1/2}:=\frac{1}{2}\hx+\frac{1}{2}\bmx$ and $\bmx_{1/4}:=\frac{1}{4}\hx+\frac{3}{4}\bmx$.
-The range of $Tx$ is then the ball centered at $\bmx_{1/4}$ with radius $\left|\bmx-\bmx_{1/4}\right|$.
+The range of $T\bmx$, i.e., the region where the output vector can fall after $T$ acts on $\bmx$, is then the ball centered at $\bmx_{1/4}$ with radius $\left\|\bmx-\bmx_{1/4}\right\|$.
 As illustrated in Figure \ref{fig:KMacceler} and by \eqref{def:Ttheta}, the KM momentum accelerates the fixed-point iteration of a $\frac{1}{4}$-averaged nonexpansive operator.
 This figure shows that when the vector $T^{\theta}\bmx - \bmx$ is orthogonal to $T^{\theta}\bmx - \hx$, the point $T^{\theta}\bmx$ minimizes the distance to $\hx$ on the line through $\bmx$ and $T\bmx$.
 In this case, by the Pythagorean theorem, we get that the optimal momentum step-size $\theta^*$ is given by

 In the remainder of this paper, we assume that operator $T$ has at least one fixed point.
 We shall show that with the step size in \eqref{thetastar}, the KM iteration converges faster to the fixed point than the standard fixed-point iteration.
 To this end, we first recall the Proposition 4.35 of \cite{bauschke2017convex} as the following Lemma \ref{lem:equivAN}, which provide an equivalent condition of averaged nonexpansiveness.